Introduction to Apologetics

 • Faith is equally available to all.
 Unlike knowledge of, say, quantum physics or classical Chinese, faith requires no special intellectual gifts.
 "I praise Thee, O Father, Lord of heaven and earth, that Thou didst hide these things from the wise and intelligent and didst reveal them to babes."
 (Matthew 11:25)

-• Jesus instructed us to "Love the Lord your God with all your heart and all your soul and with all your mind." (emphasis added, Mat.
-22:37)
+• Jesus instructed us to "Love the Lord your God with all your heart and all your soul and with all your mind."
+(Matthew 22:37)

 • Luther's famous Diet of Worms proclamation in 1521: "Unless I am convinced by Scripture and plain reason, my conscience is captive to the Word of God.
 I cannot and I will not recant anything.
-Here I stand, I can do no other!"
+Here I stand, I can do nothing else!"